nuxeo/doc.nuxeo.com-content/src/blog/jsf-angularjs-ui-rewrite-story.md

 The original JSF-based presentation of the File browser was pretty plain.
 To rebuild it using AngularJS, we used the following components:

 - Nuxeo module (REST API &amp; JS client)
-- angular-touch - the mechanics for responsive design for mobile devices.
+- angular-touch: The mechanics for responsive design for mobile devices.
-- angular-ya-treeview - this replaced the existing treeview component with a dynamic one.
+- angular-ya-treeview: This replaced the existing treeview component with a dynamic one.
 A few modifications were done to this one, but it was mostly used as is.
-- angular-ui - this included the integration of bootstrap inside angular to make it easier to build the presentation interface.
+- angular-ui: This included the integration of bootstrap inside angular to make it easier to build the presentation interface.

 ## The Change to AngularJS Wasn’t All Sunshine and Roses